 vault secrets enable -path=ghp-data -version=2 kv

-2. Enable AppRole Authentication
+2. Enable an Authentication Method

 vault auth enable approle